Olivera2708/CS50AI/README.md

 #### Tic-Tac-Toe
 The Tic-Tac-Toe project involves creating an AI agent capable of playing the classic game of Tic-Tac-Toe.
 Using minimax algorithm, I developed an AI player that can analyze the game state and make optimal moves to maximize its chances of winning or achieving a draw.
 The project required implementing game mechanics, evaluating board states, and designing an efficient search algorithm to explore possible moves.

+### Knowledge

+#### Knights
+The Knights problem involves creating a program that solves logic puzzles involving characters who are either knights (truth-tellers) or knaves (liars).
+By encoding the given statements of characters and applying propositional logic, AI must determine the identity of each character based on the truthfulness of their statements.
+This problem emphasizes the application of logical reasoning and model checking algorithms to deduce solutions to complex puzzles within a grid-based environment.

+#### Minesweeper
+The Minesweeper problem focuses on creating an AI program capable of playing the Minesweeper game.
+By representing each cell as a propositional variable and applying logical reasoning, the AI must determine safe moves and identify mines within the game grid.
+This project emphasizes the application of knowledge-based agents and inference techniques to effectively navigate and solve Minesweeper puzzles.